Kim Kardashian and Pete Davidson Heat Up the 2022 Met Gala During Date Night - E! Online

 Dressing for the theme, "In America: An Anthology of Fashion," Kim and Pete embraced gilded glamour and donned elegant looks for the charity event.

-Kim wore a replica of Marilyn Monroe's famous gown (originally designed by Bob Mackie), along with a white fuzzy shawl.
+Kim wore Marilyn Monroe's famous gown (originally designed by Bob Mackie), along with a white fuzzy shawl, before changing into a replica inside the event.
 Pete, wearing a suit and sunglasses, was by her side to give her a hand up as she made her way up the stairs and into the museum.

 The SKIMS mogul teased her look during an April interview with Access Hollywood, saying, "I think it will be up to the last minute because it can't be tailored, so I have to fit into it like exactly."
 Looks like she pulled it off!